 For cloud deployments that auto scale, capacity is managed by Kasm.
 For deployments with static agents, however, capacity planning is needed.
 For large deployments with static agents, it is recommended to keep the number of agents at N+2.
 In other words, ensure the number of agents is enough to handle peek capacity if you were to loose 2 agents.
 This allows for both maintenance and for the loss of 1 agent.
 If an agent were to go offline or be disabled by an administrator, Kasm will automatically send new sessions to the remaining agents.

 For existing sessions, it is not possible to provide redundancy if the system they are on goes down.
 However, there are additional resiliencies built in.
 The agent service can go down and user containers will continue to operate un-interrupted.
 Similarly, the agent can be disabled in the Kasm admin UI and existing sessions will continue to operate.

-For systems in the cloud with auto scaling, the AMI ID defined in the Zone settings can be updated to start using an updated AMI.
+For systems in the cloud with auto scaling, the AMI ID defined in the VM Provider Config can be updated to start using an updated AMI.
 It is recommended to have a testing zone or a testing Kasm deployment to test updating to a new AMI before applying to production.

 For deployments with static agents it is recommended to keep 1 agent disabled in rotation, for system patching.
 For example, if the deployment had 6 agents, the administrator would disable one, wait for all user sessions to close on that agent, then perform system patching and restart the agent.
 Once the agent was back up and ready, the admin would enable the agent in the Kasm UI.
 This process would be repeated on the next agent.
 This allows for administrators to keep Kasm agents updated continuously, without the need for scheduled downtime.
 This is the reason that N+2 redundancy for agents is recommended for larger deployments.